 Display Color Calibration is a simple yet very useful tool provided by Microsoft with Windows operating system.
 You can search for DCCW in the search box and follow the wizard to set up your monitors.
 You need to do the same with every single screen.
 It will let you check the proper brightness, contrast, etc. based on the monitor.

 5] Use the same color profile

 By default, all monitors use “System default” color profile.
-However, if you think that Color profile is the culprit, you can change the color profile and check whether it fixes the problem or not.
+However, if you think that the Color profile is the culprit, you can change the color profile and check whether it fixes the problem or not.

-To change color profile, search for Color Management in the search box.
+To change the color profile, search for Color Management in the search box.
 Once it opens, select a monitor, check the box that says Use my settings for this device, click on Add button and choose a color profile.
 Do the same with other monitors.